fredericsun/seq2seq-ChinesePoetryGenerater/README.md

 ## Example Result

-Please aware that the model files are not include in this repo as its large size.
-Please train the model first when you want to test the reuslt.
+Please aware that the model files are not included in this repo as its size exceeds the limit.
+Please train the model first if you want to test the reuslt.

 Input: 东风 (East Wind)
 Keywords:  人(human), 今日(today), 东风(east wind), 人间(the world)